Development of Ygalo

 Clinical Development Phases for Treatment of Late-stage Multiple Myeloma

-Given the history of using alkylates in treating multiple myeloma, it was decided that the clinical development phase for Ygalo would focus on late-stage multiple myeloma patients.
+Given the history of using alkylators in treating multiple myeloma, it was decided that the clinical development phase for Ygalo would focus on late-stage multiple myeloma patients.

-Critically, the Phase 2 study results also showed that when compared to available data on standard of care, Ygalo demonstrated a significantly lower presence of those side effects that substantially reduce the day-to-day quality of life in late-stage relapsed and refractory multiple myeloma patients.
+The Phase 2 study results also showed that when compared to available data on standard of care, Ygalo demonstrated a significantly lower incidence of those side effects that substantially reduce the day-to-day quality of life in late-stage relapsed and refractory multiple myeloma patients.